New Zealand Labour Party: Caucus and parliamentary leadership

 The elected members representing the Labour Party in the House of Representatives meet as the Parliamentary Labour Party, also called the Caucus.
 The current parliamentary leader is Chris Hipkins (since 22 January 2023).
 A leadership election is triggered upon the vacancy of the position of leader or a motion of no confidence.
 Candidates are nominated from within the Caucus.
 Under Labour Party rules, party members have 40% of the votes, MPs have another 40% of the votes, and affiliated unions have 20% of the votes.
 Some observers have criticised the influence of the unions in leadership elections.

 Affiliated trade unions

 In the first decades of the 20th century, manufacturing industries grew strongly in New Zealand's main cities and union membership also increased.
 The Labour Party was formed in this period as the political wing of the labour movement and was financed by trade unions.
 Since then, the unions have retained close institutional links with the party.
-There are currently six unions that are directly affiliated to the party and pay affiliation fees, as well as receiving a percentage of the vote in party leadership elections.
-These unions are the following:
+In 2023 there were 11 affiliated unions, which paid a levy to the party based on the size of their own memberships.
+Generally, members of these unions are also affiliated members of the Labour Party.
+Affiliates receive a percentage of the vote in party leadership elections.